addisonElliott/polarTransform/README.rst

   pip install git+https://github.com/addisonElliott/polarTransform.git

-For developers, you can clone the pydicom repository and run the ``setup.py`` file.
+For developers, you can clone the polarTransform repository and run the ``setup.py`` file.
 Use the following commands to get a copy from GitHub and install all dependencies::

   git clone pip install git+https://github.com/addisonElliott/polarTransform.git